smrt-model/smrt/README.md

 Other contributions
 --------------------

- - Nina Maass
+ - Nina Maass: initial implementation of the sea-ice functions
- - Ludovic Brucker
+ - Ludovic Brucker: initial implementation of the saline snow functions
- - Marion Leduc-Leballeur
- - Mai Winstrup
+ - Mai Winstrup: initial implementation of the sea-ice functions
+ - Marion Leduc-Leballeur: test&debuging (snow and ice)
- - Carlo Marin
+ - Carlo Marin:  debuging of the wet permittivities.
+ - Fanny Larue: debuging (LRM altimetry)
- - Justin Murfitt
+ - Justin Murfitt: debuging (lake-ice, LRM altimetry)
- - Julien Meloche
+ - Julien Meloche: debuging (snow).
+Help to user
+ - Janna Rücker: implementation of new sea-ice functions
+ - Jacqueline Boutin: implementation of new sea-ice permittivity functions